What is an electrician?

 Tips for becoming an electrician

 If you are interested in becoming an electrician, there are a few things you should do.
-Here are some tips for becoming an electrician:

 - Make sure you meet the different requirements before applying to apprenticeships.
 Most people must be 18 years old with a high school diploma as well as pass a physical examination.